CLARIAH/clariah-plus/requirements/software-requirements.md

 software and software services.
 It is aimed at developers and external evaluators.
 It provides a minimal list of specific and directly actionable criteria to hold the software against.
-The aim is to ensure a certain level of software quality and sustainability, and to lay out basic requiments needed for interoperability within the larger CLARIAH infrastructure.
+The aim is to ensure a certain level of software quality and sustainability, and to lay out basic requirements needed for interoperability within the larger CLARIAH infrastructure.
 Only software that is built and maintained well will get used and thus provide value.